 It is particularly important to prevent microbial contamination during the production of seeds because of the potential for pathogens to grow during the sprouting process.
-Consequently, manure, biosolids and other natural fertilizers [used during the growing season] should only be used when they have undergone treatments which achieve a high level of pathogen reduction.
+Consequently, manure, biosolids and other natural fertilizers should only be used when they have undergone treatments which achieve a high level of pathogen reduction.